zunyiliu/AWS-Associate-Developer/DynammoDB.md

+Amazon DynamoDB is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability
 ## Scan
 The Scan operation examines every item for the requested values, it is slow
 ### minimize the impact of a scan